akdevalliance/about/white-paper.md

 organizers, and an organization looking to start a code school in Alaska.
 There were several glaring takeaways from this research that serve as the foundation of this white paper.
-A. **Founder burnout:​** Developer organizations run by a single person lead to burnout of meetup organizers in an average of 15 months from the time the group was formed.
+A. **Founder burnout:** Developer organizations run by a single person lead to burnout of meetup organizers in an average of 15 months from the time the group was formed.
 When organizers were asked why they started a group the common answer was that "it didn't exist so I created one”.
 When asked why